nbeddows/meen/README.md

 - `sudo apt install python3`.
 - `sudo apt install python3-dev` (if building the Python module, see step 4).
 - `pipx install conan`.
+- `sudo apt install gcc-arm-linux-gnueabihf` (if cross compiling for 32 bit Arm, see step 3).
+- `sudo apt install gcc-aarch64-linux-gnu` (if cross compiling for 64 bit Arm, see step 3).
-- `sudo apt install gcc-arm-linux-gnueabihf`. (if cross compiling for Arm, see step 3).
+- `sudo apt install g++-aarch64-linux-gnu` (if cross compiling for 64 bit Arm, see step 3).

 ##### Windows